My Tokyo Guide

 From Haneda Airport: approximately 60 minutes by train.

 From Shinjuku Station: Take the JR Yamanote Line to Nishi-Nippori Station.
 From there change to the Tokyo Metro Chiyoda Line and get off at Kita-Senju Station.
 The trip takes approximately 40 minutes.

 From Tokyo Station: Takes about 20 minutes on the JR Ueno Tokyo Line.

 As a residential neighborhood, Kita Senju is home to a number of parks serving the local residents.
 If you are sporty, enjoy Toneri Park with its 14 tennis courts, baseball fields, and general athletic field.
 The park also caters to nature lovers, with ponds inhabited by carp, ducks, and warblers.
 Nearby Higashi-Ayase Park is a hidden gem for cherry blossoms in early spring, while the Adachi Park of Living Things caters to children wanting to get a closer look at the local wildlife.

 As an Edo-period post town on the north end of Tokyo, Kita Senju retains an old-school feel, with the narrow streets around the station popular among diners and shoppers.
 Covered awnings line the main thoroughfare, and merchants sell fresh produce and cheap wares.

 Explore the streets nearby to find hidden alleys and shotengai shopping arcades occupied by izakaya bars, restaurants, and affordable shops.
-These include the Shukuba-machi Shotengai, and the Gakuen-dori Asahicho Shotengai.
-In the evening these areas fill up with residents looking for drinks and food after a long day of work.
+These include the Shukubamachi-dori Shotengai, and the Senju Honcho Shotengai.
+In the evening, these areas fill up with residents looking for drinks and food after a long day of work.